 - Accentuate scale

-I explore these in more detail below, starting with:
+I explore these in more detail below.

 By creating extra space around your subject, you draw the eye directly to the subject itself.